open-traffic-generator/models/MODEL-GUIDE.md

     extensiblity

 - `nullable`
-  - MUST not be used
+  - MUST NOT be used

 - `x-inline`
     - use x-inline to inline snippets into a schema